FXbiker/Voicemeeter-Potato-Activator/README.md

 Thats it!
 Re-run if the timer returns (maybe after an update) and report on github

+# What the script does:

+The script is simple with two lines, you can read it for yorself but it simple changes the "code" value in reg add "HKEY_CURRENT_USER\VB-Audio\VoiceMeeter" to "738879" and launches voicemeeterx64

 Download Voicemeeter: https://voicemeeter.com/

 Legitimate activation: